General FAQs |

 Read Scott's letter here.

-Tribute to unsung heroes of the funny business of cartooning.
+They are truly unsung heroes of the funny business of

 Some of the talented writers Jack has worked with over the years include: Rex May, Lloyd Byers, Harald Bakken, Rex Stein, Coke Ellington, Norb Otto and others.